Commercial Refrigerator and Freezer Interior Material: Stainless Steel vs Aluminum

 Stainless steel interiors

-- Mixed 201 and 304 stainless steel construction is significantly more affordable than full 304 stainless steel construction throughout.
+· Mixed 201 and 304 stainless steel construction is more affordable than full 304 stainless steel throughout while providing all of the benefits outlined above

 Aluminum interiors

-- Often used to reach the lowest possible price point.
+· Often used to reach the lowest possible upfront price point

 Why this matters

-Aluminum interiors exist to reduce upfront cost.
-Stainless steel interiors exist to reduce long-term wear, maintenance, and replacement.
-Understanding this trade-off helps buyers avoid choosing based on price alone.
+Aluminum interiors exist primarily to reduce initial cost.
+Stainless steel interiors exist to reduce long-term wear, maintenance, and premature replacement.
+Understanding this trade-off helps buyers avoid choosing equipment based on price alone.

-Noriota reach-in refrigerators and freezers, for example, are built with full stainless steel interiors, including:
+All Noriota reach-in refrigerators and freezers are built with full stainless steel interiors, including the floor, walls, and ceiling, using 201 stainless steel throughout.

 The Bottom Line

-Interior material has a direct impact on durability, cleanliness, and how long a reach-in refrigerator or freezer continues to feel like a good investment.
+Commercial refrigerator interior material has a direct impact on durability, cleanliness, and how long equipment continues to feel like a good investment.

 0 comments